-Late penalty earns Liverpool 17th straight win in EPL
+Last-gasp penalty earns Liverpool 17th straight win in EPL

 Tottenham followed up a 7-2 midweek loss to Bayern Munich in the Champions League — the biggest home defeat in the club’s 137-year history — with its heaviest Premier League loss in nearly two years, 3-0 at lowly Brighton.

 Tottenham conceded the opening goal in the third minute, after goalkeeper Hugo Lloris dropped the ball on his own goal line and fell back to the ground, seriously hurting his left elbow and requiring a trip to the hospital.
+Tottenham later said Lloris sustained a broken elbow but would return home on Saturday night.

 Under-pressure Spurs manager Mauricio Pochettino acknowledged he was going through the toughest period of his 5 1/2 years in charge of the London club, but said: “Now is a moment to be strong.”

-In other games Saturday, Aston Villa delivered a performance fit for a king by winning 5-1 at Norwich in front of the club’s most famous fan, Prince William.
+Last-place Watford remained without a win heading into the second international break of the season after drawing 0-0 at home to Sheffield United.
+Andre Gray missed an open goal for Watford early in the game.

-Burnley beat 10-man Everton 1-0 and Watford remained without a win heading into the second international break of the season after drawing 0-0 at home to Sheffield United.
+Crystal Palace beat West Ham 2-1 in the late game to go level on 14 points with third-place Leicester.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports